Andy Kubert

+He later worked for Marvel Comics, illustrated various X-Men and Ultimate Marvel-related titles, including The Uncanny X-Men, Ultimate X-Men, and Ultimate Iron Man, and provided artwork for notable storylines such as "Age of Apocalypse" in 1995.
+He returned to DC in 2005, where he provided art for storylines such as Batman: Cacophony, "Whatever Happened to the Caped Crusader?, "Blackest Night", "Flashpoint", and The Dark Knight III: The Master Race.
+During his run on Batman with writer Grant Morrison, they co-created the character Damian Wayne.

 Early life

 Andrew Kubert is the son of Muriel (née Fogelson) and Joe Kubert, the latter of whom came from a Jewish family in southeast Poland (now Ukraine).
 His siblings include a sister, Lisa, and brothers David, Daniel, and Adam.
 He and his siblings were raised in Dover, New Jersey.
 He is also the uncle of comics editor Katie Kubert.
 He graduated from The Kubert School, which was founded by his father in Dover.

 Career

 Andy Kubert started his comics career as a letterer at DC Comics in 1980.
 His first credited artwork for the company was the story "Old Soldiers Never Die" in Sgt.
 Rock #393 (Oct.
 1984).
 He later drew Adam Strange and the Batman Versus Predator intercompany crossover.
 He is best known for his work at Marvel Comics, specifically the company's X-Men titles.
 An occasional cover artist on Uncanny X-Men (drawing the first cover appearance of the character Gambit) and X-Men Classic, Kubert later served as a fill-in penciller for Uncanny X-Men #279-280 and #288 before becoming the regular penciller on X-Men vol. 2 (starting with #14), following Jim Lee's departure from Marvel to form Image Comics.
 Kubert was one of the artists of the "X-Cutioner's Song" storyline which ran through the X-Men titles in 1992 and drew the wedding of Cyclops and Jean Grey in X-Men #30 (March 1994).
 Kubert drew the Amazing X-Men limited series as part of the "Age of Apocalypse" storyline in 1995.
 In 2001, Kubert drew two issues of the new Ultimate X-Men title.
 With writers Bill Jemas, Joe Quesada and Paul Jenkins, Kubert produced the Origin limited series which revealed the early history of Wolverine.
 Kubert collaborated with novelist Neil Gaiman on the Marvel 1602 eight-issue limited series published from November 2003 to June 2004.
 Writer Orson Scott Card and Kubert crafted the Ultimate Iron Man limited series in 2005.

 Both Kubert and his brother, Adam, signed exclusive contracts to work for DC Comics in 2005.
 Andy Kubert became the penciller of the Batman series and with writer Grant Morrison introduced the Damian Wayne character.